abookout/Interactive-Fire-Simulator/README.md

 This is a real-time particle-based fire simulation using SPH.
-It's implemented in compute shaders on the GPU using HLSL.
+It's implemented in a compute shader on the GPU using HLSL with Unity.

 ## Demos